lutraconsulting/qgis-moor-tools-plugin/README.md

 - [username] : the user's username (e.g. %USERNAME%)
 - [title] : The _Title_ specified by the user in the above dialog
+- [subtitle] : The _Sub-title_ specified by the user in the above dialog
 - [copyright] : The content of the selected copyright file

 ### Multiple Composer Maps